Apple Pencil (2015)

 Another unique feature is the nib, which you can use on its side to shade, like you would with a pencil.

 It's also easier to set up than other styluses: plug the Lightning connector into your iPad and the wireless connection will be established automatically and instantly.
 It's not cheap, but this is an essential accessory for iPad Pro owners.

-The Apple Pencil doesn't work with any other model of iPad (or iPhone), so if you own an iPad, iPad Air or iPad mini you'll need to read on for your stylus needs.
+The Apple Pencil doesn't work with any other model of iPad (or iPhone), so if you own a pre-2018 iPad, iPad Air or iPad mini you'll need to read on for your stylus needs.

 Adonit Jot Pro

 The Apple Pencil can only be used with the iPad Pro, so if you have a different iPad, Adonit Jot Pro is a great alternative.
 The build quality is great, and it has a nice textured grip making it feel solid in the hand.

 The cushioned tip is interesting, and it has a see-through plastic circle on the nib, which enables you to see exactly where you're drawing.
 It's great for graphic designers, although those looking for a handwriting tool may prefer something chunkier.